Davoleo/backend-web-tests/express-js/concepts.md

  - it also contains all the dependencies with their own compatibile versions
  - the `--save` flag makes npm automatically create the package.json file while installing a package
  - the `npm init` command manually creates the package.json file with all the info

+#### Routes
+- Used in Express to intercept http request and doing something in response
+- Route parameters allows to create patterns for custom routes
+- The * route matches every request that wasn't specified before